In a previous post, we covered simple carbohydrates.

 So let's go over the different types of complex carbs, and then we'll cover the practical stuff.

 You won't hear about glycogen much in the way of the food we eat because there is only a small amount contained in meats.
 But you may hear of glycogen in the body because when we eat carbs we store some of the glucose as glycogen in the muscles and liver.
 This gives our body the ability to break it down for use when we need it.
-Still, like I said, it doesn't really relate to the food you actually eat.
+Still, it doesn't really relate to the food you actually eat.

 Plants store glucose as starch – giant chains of sugars.